bcgov/aries-vcr/README.md

 ### Web Hooks

-Indy Catalyst provides a web hook facility for interested parties to subscribe to notifications for credential updates.
+Aries VCR provides a web hook facility for interested parties to subscribe to notifications for credential updates.

 There are 3 subscription types supported: